© Enrico Fiorese. Courtesy LE STANZE DEL VETRO / Barovier & Toso, Fox terrier, 1947

 More info

-The diversity of forms, expressions and behaviours attributed to animals reveals our curiosity and desire to understand wildlife, as well as our desire to control their representation and domestication.
+Through the lens of more than 300 glass animals, the exhibition explores the complex and ambivalent nature of our relationship with living beings.
+The diversity of forms, expressions and behaviours attributed to the animals reflects both our curiosity and desire to understand our environment, and our wish to master its representation and domestication.

 Upcoming events